 Whenever possible, we seek to tell the stories of individuals and communities who are successfully defending and restoring the Earth.
 On-the-ground reports from outside North America are especially welcomed.
 These pieces should be appropriate for an educated, environmentally savvy readership.
 We do not consider technical or academic reports.

-Our readership is international, so please don’t pitch stories on local issues unless they have boarder (read: national or international) interest or implications.
+Our readership is international, so please don’t pitch stories on local issues unless they have broader (read: national or international) interest or implications.
 Please read through our magazine’s current and back issues (archives are available online) to get a better idea of the kind of stories we publish before you send a query.

 We pay writers 25 cents/word for shorter dispatches (1,200-1,500 words) and for longer investigative features (2,500-3,000 words).
 You can expect to earn about $750-$1000 for an in-depth feature story.